Brand Name and Other Names: Dupixent

 - See "What Are Side Effects Associated with Using Dupilumab?"

-- Conjunctivitis and keratitis reported more frequently in the treatment group during clinical trials for atopic dermatitis and CRSwNP; however, when treating asthma, incidence was similar to placebo
+- Conjunctivitis and keratitis were reported more frequently in the treatment group during clinical trials for atopic dermatitis and CRSwNP; however, when treating asthma, the incidence was similar to placebo

 - Patients with asthma may present with serious systemic eosinophilia, including clinical features of eosinophilic pneumonia or vasculitis consistent with eosinophilic granulomatosis with polyangiitis; these events may be associated with reduction of PO corticosteroids; monitor for rash, worsening pulmonary symptoms, cardiac complications, and/or neuropathy in patients with eosinophilia